andersoncarli/snoopter/README.md

-Snoopter is a data analisys system intended to snoop public big datasets.
+Snoopter is a data analisys system intended to snoop bigdata.